CyberSpokes/writeups/NUS GreyHats CTF Quals 2025/notsus/writeup.md

  -c specifies the file inside the zip
  -p is our plaintext
  -o specifies the offset, in our case 0x78
- -x -1 0e specifies the MSB of the CRC, and hence the beginning of the .exe
+ -x -1 0e specifies the last (high‐order) byte of the CRC, and hence the beginning of the .exe

 After some time and lots of stress, we see that it works!
 ![](https://raw.githubusercontent.com/CyberSpokes/writeups/refs/heads/main/NUS%20GreyHats%20CTF%20Quals%202025/notsus/images/cracking_succ.png)